I'm Gonna Show You Crazy

 "I'm Gonna Show You Crazy" is a song by American singer and songwriter Bebe Rexha from her debut extended play, I Don't Wanna Grow Up (2015).
 The song was written by Rexha, Lauren Christy, and Jon Levine, who also completed the production.
-It was released as the second single for digital download and streaming by Warner in various countries on December 19, 2014.
+It was released as the second single for digital download and streaming by Warner Bros. in various countries on December 19, 2014.
 A dark and stormy-themed pop song, it is about the theme of self-acceptance, as well as self-love and not changing for anyone else.
 Commercially, the song reached the top 20 in the Czech Republic, Finland, Norway, and Slovakia, as well as number 30 in Sweden.
 It was further awarded a gold certification from Music Canada (MC) in Canada, platinum from the Swedish Recording Industry Association (GLF) in Sweden, and fourfold platinum from IFPI Norway in Norway.
 The accompanying music video was released to Rexha's YouTube channel on April 21, 2015, showcasing the story of the singer as a rebellious misfit in a school.

 Background and composition

-In early December 2014, Rexha published a demo of a song titled "Cry Wolf" on her Instagram, which was rumoured to be the follow-up single to "I Can't Stop Drinking About You" (2014).
-However, few days later, the singer released a snippet of "I'm Gonna Show You Crazy" and announced that it would be the next single.
+In early December 2014, Rexha published a demo of a song titled "Cry Wolf" on her Instagram, which was rumored to be the follow-up single to "I Can't Stop Drinking About You" (2014).
+However, a few days later, the singer released a snippet of "I'm Gonna Show You Crazy" and announced that it would be the next single.
 The song was written by Rexha, Lauren Christy, and Jon Levine, who also completed the production.
-It was released for digital download and streaming by Warner on December 19, 2014, as the second Single from Rexha's debut extended play I Don't Wanna Grow Up (2015).
+It was released for digital download and streaming by Warner on December 19, 2014, as the second single from Rexha's debut extended play I Don't Wanna Grow Up (2015).
 Musically, "I'm Gonna Show You Crazy" is a dark and stormy pop song, which delves into the theme of self-acceptance, and is about self-love and not changing for anyone else, as Rexha declared, "It's about people making you feel like you're crazy [...] overweight, skinny [...] this race, [...] this religion.
 We're fighting to be ourselves in a world that's trying to make us like everyone else."
 Lyrics include: "I'm tired of trying to be normal, I'm always overthinking, I'm driving myself crazy."